mveillon/lisser/README.md

 Secondly, each spreadsheet in `data/{year}/spending/{month}.xlsx` should have a row for every transaction in which the user spent money.
 Note that income does not belong in these spreadsheets, and the numbers in the `Price` column should always be positive.
 Furthermore, the values in `Is Food` and `Controllable` should either be zero (no) or one (yes).

-The `spending` folder also has an `untracked.xlsx` .
+The `spending` folder also has an `Untracked.xlsx` .
 This is meant for extremely large purchases and expenses; the kinds of transactions that you do once or twice a year and that would completely throw off the monthly graphs.
+The transactions will be excluded from monthly calculations and certain yearly calculations.
 Feel free to use this however much suits your lifestyle, or not at all.

 ## Output